PlatONnetwork/platon.py/docs/examples.rst

             * Do not overload node serving JSON-RPC API by asking data for too many events at a time

-            Currently Ethereum JSON-API does not have an API to tell when a first event occured in a blockchain and our heuristics try to accelerate block fetching (chunk size) until we see the first event.
+            Currently Platon JSON-API does not have an API to tell when a first event occured in a blockchain and our heuristics try to accelerate block fetching (chunk size) until we see the first event.

             These heurestics exponentially increase the scan chunk size depending on if we are seeing events or not.